SkylineCommunications/Skyline.DataMiner.CICD.Packages/Tools.Packager/README.md

   <directory>  Directory containing the package items

 Options:
-  -ov, --overrideVersion <OVERRIDE_VERSION>   Override the version in the protocol.
+  -vo, --versionOverride <VERSION_OVERRIDE>   Override the version in the protocol.
   -o, --output <OUTPUT_DIRECTORY> (REQUIRED)  Directory where the package will be stored.
   -n, --name <OUTPUT_NAME>                    Name of the package.
   -?, -h, --help                              Show help and usage information